Closing the gap between FSM and non FSM pupils in Year 11 English

 - Work collaboratively across the school

-The focus of my project was therefore to decrease the gap between FSM and non FSM pupils in GCSE English.
-This would be achieved through introducing a series of intervention strategies and resources to support these pupils, as well as guiding teachers to differentiate their support in lessons more.
+The focus of my project was therefore to decrease the gap between FSM and non-FSM pupils in GCSE English.
+This would be achieved by introducing a series of intervention strategies and resources to support these pupils, as well as guiding teachers to differentiate their support in lessons more.
 As literacy and SPaG is increasingly significant in new linear GCSEs across the curriculum, implementing ways to increase literacy performance was also a priority; introducing whole-school literacy initiatives would conversely influence other pupils’ performance and have an impact on the KS3 curriculum as well.
 To achieve this, I would need to utilise the assistance of support staff and also support non-specialist teachers with the delivery of these literacy skills across the curriculum.

 I found it useful to consider the variables influencing project management.
 This allowed me to consider the four key variables: people, time, resources and context, identifying potential risks and problems, particularly in relation to finances and how receptive my team would be to new ideas.

-I decided to use Google sheets for project management, as this is very similar to excel but allows for a more collaborative input.
+I decided to use Google sheets for project management, as this is very similar to excel but allows for more collaborative input.
 Google sheets can be continually edited and updated, allowing me to make adaptations and for staff to leave their feedback and comments.
 For example, when planning intervention strategies, staff were able to comment on how effective they thought these would be for their students before, during and after implementation.

 From exploring examples of international teaching, the most important insight was that real learning doesn’t happen without engagement and for students to be engaged, we need to take into account their wellbeing and happiness.
 In Finland, I was inspired by the fact that children learned through play; this allowed them to initiate their own learning and willingly share it with others.
 This prompted me to create more kinaesthetic revision resources for KS4 pupils, particularly in relation to stimulating memory with learning quotes, which I then directed other staff to use with classes as well; I also adapted some of my lessons to encourage creativity and create links to real-life scenarios.

 Singapore schools really highlighted how teaching needs to be adaptive and progressive, using tools such as social media as an effective platform for learning, rather than merely a distraction.
 Again this is something I adopted in my own planning, creating resources which allowed students to use language and emoticons from social media, to interpret complex ideas within Literature and have embedded these ideas into the departmental curriculum, which other staff and classes have responded to positively.
-Finally these examples made me reflect on performance management and how my team and I often viewed observations and work scrutiny as an opportunity for criticism, rather than an opportunity for ‘new ways of teaching’ and the ability to ‘push boundaries’ we hadn’t before.
+Finally, these examples made me reflect on performance management and how my team and I often viewed observations and work scrutiny as an opportunity for criticism, rather than an opportunity for ‘new ways of teaching’ and the ability to ‘push boundaries’ we hadn’t before.

 Before conducting this project, it was important to consider potential barriers to collaboration.
 I initially needed to ensure that my team was on board, by making them aware of the benefits of the project, listening to their ideas and viewpoints and discussing ways to implement new strategies without adding to their workload.
 I intended to collaborate with other subjects within my school, as improving the progress of FSM pupils is a shared goal.
 However, I was aware that individual support for pupils needed to be tailored towards specific subjects and the skills didn’t always correlate.
 For example, in humanity subjects such as History and RS, we were able to address common issues such as SPaG and extended writing however this was more difficult in subjects such as Maths.
-There was also the issue of when to deliver intervention, how to share this time between all subject areas and fairly prioritise.
+There was also the issue of when to deliver the intervention, how to share this time between all subject areas and fairly prioritise.

 One of the main initial problems with my project was who would be able to deliver additional intervention; teachers within the department already had full timetables and there were no support staff available.
 I was conscious that I didn’t want to extend the working hours of the team or add to their lunchtime workloads.
-I therefore had to consider financially viable ways of utilising other support staff and bringing in external staff to support our team.
+I, therefore, had to consider financially viable ways of utilising other support staff and bringing in external staff to support our team.
 I also intended to buy and print revision resources for pupils.
 As my project was focused on FSM pupils, I met with the Headteacher and Finance Director, to discuss the Pupil Premium budget and negotiate using some of this funding to finance my project.
-Fortunately this was approved.
-However I was concerned about the sustainability of this funding, particularly with the smaller proportion of FSM pupils in the following year.
-I used the Sutton Trust toolkit to evaluate which strategies would be the most cost effective and have the best outcomes for my project and this helped me to plan how I would spend the budget and to justify why this spending was necessary.
+Fortunately, this was approved.
+However, I was concerned about the sustainability of this funding, particularly with the smaller proportion of FSM pupils in the following year.
+I used the Sutton Trust toolkit to evaluate which strategies would be the most cost-effective and have the best outcomes for my project and this helped me to plan how I would spend the budget and to justify why this spending was necessary.

 Before starting my project, I produced an Action Plan and introduced the idea to my team, during a departmental meeting.
 Staff were supportive of my objectives but were apprehensive of the practicalities and potential workload.
 We discussed this together, considering strategies to cope with this, such as the additional support of extra staff and how to utilise shared resources more in lessons.